TheMonk2121/ai-dev-tasks/400_guides/400_project-overview.md

 process-task-list.md</figcaption>
 </figure>

-### 5️⃣ AI-Optimized Execution with Strategic Checkpoints ✅
+### 5️⃣ AI-Optimized Execution with Strategic Checkpoints OK

 The AI system will automatically: